input-output-hk/cardanodocs.com-archived/_docs/technical/2017-01-08-wallet-frontend.md

     at REPLServer.runBound [as eval] (domain.js:293:12)
 ~~~

+Accound should be renamed into address.
+Please see an issue [CSM-249](see https://issues.serokell.io/issue/CSM-249) for details.

 ### Wallet events

 Aside from these HTTP endpoints there is one unidirectional websocket channel